-These policies provide coverage for common risks community centers face.
+These insurance policies cover common risks faced by community centers.

-This policy covers basic risks, such as a student getting injured during an afterschool activity.
-Bundle with property insurance for savings in a business owner’s policy.
+A general liability policy covers basic risks, such as an accidental injury at a community health center.
+Bundle it with property coverage for savings in a business owner’s policy.

 If a community center is sued by an employee over harassment, discrimination, wrongful termination, or another violation of employee rights, EPLI can pay for legal costs.

 It's easy to get community center insurance and fidelity bonds if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps: